amanda-pinheiro/Meu-primeiro-algoritmo-Seu-Ciclo/README.md

 2 - Data: captures the main data for the program's outcome.

-3 - Resposnses: pattern texts for each condition filtered by the main data.
+3 - Responses: pattern texts for each condition filtered by the main data.

 If you're interested in learning more about the creation process of this project, please check out my Medium blog: https://medium.com/@amanda.py